Jacob Eason: Indianapolis Colts

 Eason was selected by the Indianapolis Colts with the 122nd overall pick in the fourth round of the 2020 NFL draft.
 In 2020, he served as the third-string quarterback, behind starter Philip Rivers and backup Jacoby Brissett.
 He did not play during his rookie season.

 With the retirement of Rivers, the departure of Brissett, and the arrival of Carson Wentz, Eason came into the 2021 season competing for the backup position with rookie Sam Ehlinger; Eason eventually won the role.
 He made his NFL debut in Week 2 of the 2021 season, appearing in relief of Wentz, who was injured toward the end of the game against the Los Angeles Rams.
 He completed two out of five passes for 25 yards and one interception.
 On October 19, 2021, Eason was waived by the Colts.

 Seattle Seahawks

 On October 20, 2021, the Seattle Seahawks claimed Eason off waivers.
 He was waived on August 30, 2022.

 Carolina Panthers (first stint)

 On August 31, 2022, Eason was signed to the practice squad of the Carolina Panthers.
-He was elevated to the active roster on October 12, 2022, after Baker Mayfield suffered an injury.

-He appeared in relief of P. J. Walker in Week 6 against the Los Angeles Rams and went 3-for-5 for 59 yards and an interception.
+He was elevated to the active roster on October 12, after Baker Mayfield suffered an injury.
+Eason appeared in relief of P. J. Walker in Week 6 against the Los Angeles Rams and went 3-for-5 for 59 yards and an interception.
 He returned to the practice squad following the game.
 He was released on November 7, 2022.